 For security reasons, Cloudback uses AES-256 encryption for all backup archives.
 If you download a specific backup, you can access its content using the password.
 The password is sent automatically to your GitHub account primary email.
-However, some people may find this approach a little bit overcomplicated, especially when using custom storage somewhere inside your own secure infrastructure.
+However, some people may find this approach a little bit overcomplicated, especially when using customer managed storage somewhere inside your own secure infrastructure.

 We are glad to announce that it is possible to opt-out of password-based encryption now.
 We added a new